jiesihu/AUC_Delongtest__python/README.md

 # Computing AUC, p value of Delong test on python
 Piece of code computing AUC, 95% CI of AUC, threshold according to Youden index and do Delong test.
+It could also compute commonly use metrics on classification task including accuracy, PPV, NPV, recall (sensitivity), specificity and f1 score.

 ## Requirment
 ```